darkreactions/DRP/README.md

 ######Last Updated by Casey Falk -- 1/13/15

 1. **Setup and General Information**
+  1. Accessing the Main Server
-  1. Setup of the Server/a Test-bed
+  2. Setup of the Server/a Test-bed
-  2. Important Directories
+  3. Important Directories
   3. Django Directory Architecture
   4. Creating a User
   5. Connecting a User to BitBucket with an SSH Key